-Some vehicles may have a 3.5 mm (1/8 in) auxiliary input and a USB port in the center stack.
-External devices such as iPods[®], laptop computers, MP3 players, CD changers, and USB drives may be connected, depending on the audio system.
+Some vehicles have a 3.5 mm (1/8 in) auxiliary input and a USB port in the storage area to the right of the infotainment system.
+A second AUX input is on the front of the infotainment system, if equipped.
+External devices such as iPods[®], laptop computers, MP3 players, CD changers, and USB storage devices may be connected, depending on the audio system.

-See Auxiliary Devices on page 7-17.
+See Auxiliary Devices on page 7-24.